Last Updated on May 31, 2025 by Richard Gibson

 On August 29, a judge froze the defendants’ assets and appointed a temporary receiver to review their financial records.
 The CFTC aims to recover money for defrauded investors, impose fines, and permanently ban the defendants from trading and further violations.
 The defendants allegedly lured over 135,000 customers into their trading program by promising them a share of profits.
 Instead, they manipulated trades to ensure losses and profited from customer fees totaling at least $310 million.
 Kazmi allegedly used this money to buy luxury items and transfer millions to personal accounts.

-MyForexFunds Court Case Update (September 2024)
+MyForexFunds Court Case Update (May 2025)– CFTC Case Dismissed

 So in Short